Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 Which O'Hare lounge can I access without an airline membership or business class ticket?

 The Swissport Lounge in Terminal 5 is the only lounge at O'Hare accessible to all travelers regardless of airline or ticket class.
-You can access it through Priority Pass (included with cards like Amex Platinum, Capital One Venture X, and Chase Sapphire Reserve), by purchasing a day pass directly, or through certain airline contract arrangements.
+You can access it through Priority Pass (included with cards like the Amex Platinum, Capital One Venture X, and Chase Sapphire Reserve), by purchasing a day pass directly, or through certain airline contract arrangements.
 All other O'Hare lounges require airline memberships, premium credit cards, elite status, or same-day boarding passes on specific airlines.

 Can I visit lounges in different terminals if I'm connecting at O'Hare?